kmkomori/sp25-cse110-lab7/README.md

 # CSE 110 Lab Week 7 - Unit & E2E Testing
 ## Members: Roy Lee and Kumiko Komori from Group 28

-*1) Where would you fit your automated tests in your Recipe project development pipeline?
+1) *Where would you fit your automated tests in your Recipe project development pipeline?
 Select one of the following and explain why.*

    **1. Within a Github action that runs whenever code is pushed**